Essentials

 Miscellaneous

 Reports of security issues should not be made here.
-Please see the security report page if you have concerns or think you have discovered a security hole in the Apache Web server software.
-If you have identified a bug in the Apache HTTP Server, please fill out a problem report form and submit it.
-Before you do that, though, make sure you have done all of the following:
+Please see the security report page if you have concerns or think you have discovered a security hole in the Apache HTTP server software.

-2. Followed the instructions in the INSTALL file correctly
+2. Followed the instructions in the INSTALL file correctly.

-3. Tried compiling with only the distributed set of modules and with no other patches (so that we can make sure it's an Apache bug and not a bug in a module or patch provided by someone else).
+3. Tried compiling with only the distributed set of modules and with no other patches (so that we can make sure it's an httpd bug and not a bug in a module or patch provided by someone else).
 It is frustrating to take time and effort to track down a problem only to figure out that it is caused by a broken third party module.

 4. Looked at the error log.
 Please include any related messages in your report, or state that there are none.